deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Tran felt mild surprise at the compliment.
 He’d been under the impression that the Gao in general, and the Great Father in particular, were not overly well-disposed to Corti.

 Then again, it was politically stupid to be rude to other members of one’s own faction.
-And for better or worse, the Directorate *did* now stand alongside the Humans, the Gaoians and the Rauwrhyr in the Dominion’s newly-fledged *‘Reformers’* bloc.
+And for better or worse, the Directorate *did* now stand alongside the Humans, the Gaoians and the Rauwryhr in the Dominion’s newly-fledged *‘Reformers’* bloc.

 In fact, throughout their brief journey to Nofl’s establishment, he found the Great Father to be unfailingly polite.
 Traveling with him was…uncomfortable, as he occupied nearly the entire usable volume of the transport vehicle, but even then he was courteous.